Sioux Falls Community Education

 - Students are not required to hold their Instruction Permit before class.
 However, it's suggested that they apply shortly after completing the In Classroom portion of the course so students can practice driving with a parent/legal guardian and apply their learning right away!

 - Classes are offered throughout the year including Summer.

 - Registration fills very quickly and limited spots are available each session!

 - To find out about when registration will open, we encourage you to join our email notification list!
-More details about our program and student expectations can be found on each school's Driver's Ed course description in the link below.
+More details about our program and student expectations can be found on each school's Driver's Ed course description in the BLUE button above.